Pregnancy

 Dental checkups

 We know you have a lot to think about when you’re pregnant, but it’s important to include prenatal dental care on your to-do list.
 Getting regular dental checkups will help you maintain good oral health.
 Your dentist can treat dental problems that might affect your pregnancy before they become more serious.
-They’ll also create an oral health plan to help ensure a healthy pregnancy.
+They will also create an oral health plan to help ensure a healthy pregnancy.

 A unique program that supports better overall health—at no extra cost